Qyuzet/html-css-js-technical-docs/README.md

 # JavaScript Technical Documentation

 This project is a static documentation page for JavaScript, designed as a technical reference for developers.
 It includes an overview of JavaScript, its key concepts, and core functionalities, structured with a sidebar for easy navigation.
-The project showcases HTML, CSS, and JavaScript for creating a clean and accessible documentation layout.
+The project showcases HTML, and CSS  for creating a clean and accessible documentation layout.

+You can view the documentation live [here](https://qyuzet.github.io/html-css-js-technical-docs)

 ## Table of Contents